Loading

 Macy's closed their 200,000 square feet (19,000 m) anchor store on November 11, 2022.
 They opened a smaller 32,000 square feet (3,000 m) Market by Macy's in nearby Chesterfield Commons.
 Liquidation sales started in early September, leaving the mall with no anchors left, basically turning it into a dead mall.
 In May 2023, the AMC Classic Chesterfield 14 closed permanently.

 Liquidation sales of the mall's fixtures began in early May 2023.
 Redevelopment plans call for the mall to be turned into a mixed-use property with housing, office, dining, and retail called Downtown Chesterfield, set to begin construction once the mall finishes demolition.
 In 2024 the central lower level was turned into pickle ball and badminton courts owned by Arch Badminton & Pickle ball.
 During the last months the mall was filled with loud sounds of paddles clanking against pickle balls.
 V-Stock closed on July 28, 2024.
 The Cheesecake Factory closed on August 18, 2024, leaving the mall completely vacant.
-The entire mall closed permanently on August 31, 2024, with demolition to begin on October 15, 2024.
+The entire mall closed permanently on August 31, 2024, and demolition began on October 15, 2024.

 References